-Another application of AI in telecommunications is conversational AI platforms.
-Also known as virtual assistants, they have learned to automate and scale one-on-one conversations so efficiently that they are projected to cut business expenses by as much as $8 billion annually in 2022, according to Juniper Research.
-Telcos have turned to virtual assistants to help contend with the massive number of support requests for installation, set up, troubleshooting and maintenance, which often overwhelm customer service centers.
+Another application of AI in telecom is conversational AI platforms.
+Also known as virtual assistants, they have learned to efficiently automate and scale one-on-one conversations.
+AI adoption in telecom helps contend with the massive number of support requests for installation, set up, troubleshooting, and maintenance, which often overwhelm customer service centers.
 Using AI, operators can implement self-service capabilities that show customers how to install and operate their own devices.

 CSPs have vast numbers of customers engaged in millions of daily transactions, each susceptible to human error.
 Robotic Process Automation (RPA) is a form of business process automation technology based on AI.
-RPA can bring greater efficiency to telecommunications functions by allowing telcos to more easily manage their back office operations and large volumes of repetitive and rules-based actions.
-By streamlining the execution of complex, labor-intensive and time-consuming processes such as billing, data entry, workforce management and order fulfillment, RPA frees up CSP staff for higher value-add work.
+RPA can bring greater efficiency to telecom functions by allowing telcos to more easily manage their back-office operations and large volumes of repetitive and rules-based actions.
+RPA frees up CSP staff for higher value-add work by streamlining the execution of complex, labor-intensive, and time-consuming processes, such as billing, data entry, workforce management, and order fulfillment.
+According to Statista, the RPA market is forecast to grow to 13 billion USD by 2030, with RPA achieving almost universal adoption within the next five years.
+Telecom, media, and tech companies expect cognitive computing to “substantially transform” their companies within the next few years.

 The Future of AI in the Telecom Industry

-Artificial Intelligence applications in the telecommunications industry are increasingly helping CSPs manage, optimize and maintain not only infrastructure, but also customer support operations.
-Network optimization, predictive maintenance, virtual assistants and RPA are all examples of use cases where AI has impacted the telecom industry, delivering enhanced CX and added value for enterprises.
+AI in the telecom market is increasingly helping CSPs manage, optimize and maintain infrastructure and customer support operations.
+Network optimization, predictive maintenance, virtual assistants, RPA, fraud prevention, and new revenue streams are all examples of telecom AI use cases where the technology has helped deliver added value for enterprises.

-As Big Data tools and applications become more available and sophisticated, AI can be expected to continue to accelerate growth in this highly competitive space.
+As big data tools and applications become more available and sophisticated, the future of AI in the telecom industry will continue to develop.
+Employing AI, telecoms can expect to continue accelerating growth in this highly competitive space.